MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/GNUBinutils.md

 ## Configuration

-To configure GNU Binutils for install into our cross-compilation root, run the following command:
+To configure GNU Binutils for install into the build root, run the following commands:

 ```bash
 mkdir -pv build && cd build